kubos/kubos-gateway/README.md

 pip3 install --upgrade -r requirements.txt
 ```
 1. Copy `config.json` to `config.local.json` and edit it.
-1. For a server with basic auth endabled, set the websocket URL to something like `wss://username:password@staging.majortom.cloud/cable`
+1. For a server with basic auth endabled, set the websocket URL to something like `wss://username:password@instance.majortom.cloud/gateway_api/v1.0`
+1. For a local server, you won't want `wss`, since you don't have HTTPS running.
+Use something like `ws://localhost:3001/gateway_api/v1.0`

 Every time: